OWASP/owasp-mastg/Document/Testcases/0x02a_OMTG-DATAST_iOS.md

 }
 ```
 This will cause the background image to be set to the "overlayImage.png" instead whenever the application is being backgrounded.
 It will prevent sensitive data leaks as the "overlayImage.png" will always override the current view.

-### References

-The application must obsucate/hide any sensitive informations before being backgrouded, either by bluring the screen (e.g. using GPUImageiOSBlurFilter) or overriding the current view in the applicationDidEnterBackground state transition method.

-- [link to relevant how-tos, papers, etc.]